Suicide of Ryan Halligan: 2002–2003

 In December 2002, Halligan told his father that the bullying had started again.
-He asked for a Tae Bo Kick Boxing set for Christmas in order to learn how to defend himself.
-At first, his father wanted to go to the school principal and sort things out, but Halligan insisted that he wanted to learn how to fight, believing that complaining to the school about the boys would make things worse.
-After Christmas, Halligan and his father developed a routine of practicing downstairs in the basement for 2 hours every night.
-After he had learned to defend himself, his father told him not to pick fights at school, but said that if any student ever touched him aggressively, Halligan had his father's permission to defend himself.
+Halligan asked for a Tae Bo Kick Boxing set for Christmas in order to learn how to defend himself.
+At first, Halligan's father wanted to go to the school principal and sort things out, but Halligan insisted that he wanted to learn how to fight, believing that complaining to the school about the boys would make things worse.
+After Christmas, Halligan and his father developed a routine of practicing downstairs in the basement for two hours every night.
+After learning how to defend himself, Halligan's father told him not to pick fights at school, but said that if any student ever touched him aggressively, Halligan had his father's permission to defend himself.

 In February 2003, Halligan had a fight with a bully, which was broken up by the assistant principal; after that, the bully stopped bothering him.
 Halligan's father said that he was proud of his son for sticking up for himself.
-Toward the end of 7th grade, Halligan told his father that he and the bully had become friends.
-His parents warned him to be careful about the friendship, because the bully had been harassing him for a long time.
+Toward the end of seventh grade, Halligan told his father that he and the bully had become friends.
+Halligan's parents warned him to be careful about the friendship, because the bully had been harassing Halligan for a long time.
 The two boys were friends for a short amount of time.
-After Halligan told the bully about an embarrassing examination required after he had stomach pains, he learned that the bully misused the story to spread a rumor that Halligan was gay.
+After Halligan told the bully about an embarrassing examination required after he had stomach pains, Halligan learned that the bully misused the story to spread a rumor that Halligan was gay.

 Summer 2003

-According to his father and news reports, during the summer of 2003, Halligan spent much of his time online, particularly on AIM and other instant messaging services.
+According to his father and news reports, Halligan spent much of his time online during the summer of 2003, particularly on AIM and other instant messaging services.
 Halligan did not tell his parents about this.
-During the summer, he was cyber-bullied by schoolmates who taunted him, thinking he was gay.
-Halligan was also bullied at school about this; his father later learned that on one occasion, Halligan ran out of the classroom in tears.
-As Halligan had unintentionally archived these online conversations on his hard drive when he installed DeadAIM, his father was able to read these discussions.
+During the summer, Halligan was cyberbullied by schoolmates who taunted him, thinking Halligan was gay.
+He was also bullied at school about this; his father later learned that on one occasion, Halligan ran out of the classroom in tears.
+As Halligan had unintentionally archived these online conversations on his hard drive when he installed DeadAIM, Halligan's father was able to read these discussions.
 Halligan had deliberately saved transcripts of online exchanges in which Ashley, a popular girl whom Halligan had a crush on, pretended to like him.
-Later at school, Ashley told him that she was only kidding and that he was a "loser".
-According to an ABC Primetime report, she had once been his friend and defended him when the bullying first started, but as she became more popular, she left him behind.
-He found out she only pretended to like him to gain personal information about him.
-She copied and pasted their private exchanges into other IMs among his schoolmates to embarrass and humiliate him.
+Later at school, Ashley told Halligan that she was only kidding and that Halligan was a "loser".
+According to an ABC Primetime report, Ashley had been Halligan's friend and defended him when the bullying first started, but as she became more popular, Ashley left Halligan behind.
+He found out she only pretended to like Halligan to gain personal information about him.
+Ashley copied and pasted their private exchanges into other IMs among Halligan's schoolmates to embarrass and humiliate him.